sparklabnyc/usa_floods_mortality_2024/README.md

 ### 2b.Data exploration code
 b_00_compare_flood_datasets: identify flood events in DFO and NCEI that are not currently in GFD; no need to run unless specifically comparing flood datasets

-b_01_flood_event_eda: barplots and histograms to assess the number and duration of flood events by flood type
+b_01_flood_event_eda: barplots and histograms to assess the number and duration of flood events by flood cause

-b_02_flood_eda_maps: maps of flood count by county and by flood type (cyclonic storms, heavy rain, rain and snow, ice jams and dam breaks)
+b_02_flood_eda_maps: maps of flood count by county and by flood cause (cyclonic storms, heavy rain, rain and snow, ice jams and dam breaks)

 b_03_mortality_eda: code for mortality plots